-This blog is part of my "Redwood Parks at Northern California Coastline" road-trip suggestions and trip planner blog.
+This location is part of my "Redwood Parks at Northern California Coastline" road-trip suggestion:

 When? : Year round, Summer temperatures range from 45 to 85 degrees, Winter can bring 100 inches of rain and temperatures between 30 and 65 degrees; snow at this low elevation is rare.